 I’d followed some cattle down another unpaved road much nearer the monolith, where they poured over a break in the dike, graceful in their distant movements.
 A strong, steady wind forced me alee along the west face of the dike.
 The high semi-desert opened up on the west side of the wall.
 Far in the distance, a pinnacle lay like the hat of a buried witch.
 Low mounts gathered in the southwest.
-I didn’t know what they were called.
+I didn’t know what they were named.
 Better they remained nameless.
 So many ranges like this west of the Rockies.
-Naming everything, pinpointing coordinates, understanding geological causes just sapped more mystery and gigantism out of the landforms.
+Naming everything, pinpointing coordinates, and understanding geological causes just sapped more mystery and gigantism out of the landforms.
 The hell with that.
-I just want to picture it, to remember it, keep that space inside myself vast when I’ll feel affronted by all the pettiness again.
+I just want to picture it, to remember it, keep that space inside myself vast for when I’ll feel affronted by all the pettiness again.

 A stubby outcropping of sandstone pokes up from the high, undulating plain due south.
 Another heap of mountains, some teased with snow, rests behind the witch’s hood, southeast.
 A pair of crows caw to each other, spiraling down the thermals on an invisible staircase.
 Deer flies bask on the warm kopi of my black Nike sweats, which, along with my green fleece pullover, are my second skin wherever I go.
 Always seems my nephew, Andy, buys me for Christmas what I sink into comfortably and wear forever.
 Funny we’re not close.

-The monolith has other fantails besides the major dike flowing south for almost two miles, interrupted only by the black highway.
+The monolith has other spokes besides the major dike flowing south for almost two miles, interrupted only by the black highway.
 Shiprock was an old volcanic neck, made of sturdy igneous rock that resists erosion.
 It was burping magma back in the Pliocene, over 30 million years ago.
 The dikes that flow from it in a radial pattern, known as fantails, are the remains of eruptions.
 The main dike flows south, there’s another one west, one northeast, and one northwest.
 The geologists call it an igneous intrusion, magma injected into surrounding rock below the earth’s surface.
 When the soft sediment of the blanketing plains above it weathered away, the hard volcanic rock was exposed.
 The Navajo call it sa-bit-tai-e, the rock with wings.
 It was the great bird that brought them from the north.
 It does seem as if it once flew.
 Geology or myth.
 Who knows which story is truer?
 Maybe they’re both true, and it’s just the strata of the history we choose to study: magma or myth.

-I hike around the rock.
+I hike around the walls.
 The monolith is sacred and should not be climbed.
 Up close, the multiple summits of sharp lava breccia stand like spears of broken glass.
 One history – the geological – says that they were formed by violent explosions that shattered rock within the volcanic vent.
 But this happened three thousand feet below the earth’s surface.
 Steadily the currents of magma rose from underworld to overlord, born so ancient, cured so slow.

-I scrutinize at a cross-section of the main dike as I approach the pass through it into the surrounding plain.
+I scrutinize a cross-section of the main dike as I approach the pass through it into the surrounding plain.
 Below jagged incisors that form the two-mile jaw of a 30 million-year-old beast, gentle folds of talus sweep down, speckled with sage and broken volcanic glass like gaudy diamonds on a woman’s stole.
 A sleek black spider wasp with iridescent blue-black wings mistakes my shoelaces for a wolf spider and tries to anesthetize my boot with its stinger.
-The hell if I was gonna go down its burrow without a fight.
+The hell if I was gonna go down its burrow, not without a fight.